log-ghj/log-ghj.github.io/_pages/about.md

 ---

 # Welcome
-I am a PhD student in Economics at the [University of Duisburg-Essen](https://www.vwl.msm.uni-due.de/en/home/) and a member of the Research Training Group 2484 [Regional Disaprities and Economic Policy](https://www.regional-disparities.de/).
+I am a PhD student in Economics at the [University of Duisburg-Essen](https://www.vwl.msm.uni-due.de/en/home/) and a member of the Research Training Group 2484 [Regional Disparities and Economic Policy](https://www.regional-disparities.de/).
 My main research interests are in Political Economy, Regional and Innovation Economics.

 ## Publications
 **The Rise of Health Economics: Transforming the Landscape of Economic Research** (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann).
 Health Economics